AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-05.md

 We dispatch it.

-What we do, is ask Laravel to trigger the event when a Chirp is created.
+What we do is ask Laravel to trigger the event when a Chirp is created.
 The actual saving happens in the Chirp Model, so we will listen for this Model event and trigger the dispatch.

 Open the `Chirp.php` model class.